Tetrakern/fictioneer-email-notifications/README.md

 ## Admin

-The plugin menu is added low in the admin sidebar as **Notifications** with a letter icon.
+The plugin menus are added low in the admin sidebar under **Notifications** with a letter icon.

 ### Notifications